-Emerging technology and advances in wireless communications have increased the nation’s vulnerability to cyber-attacks.
-One of the nation’s best cybersecurity education programs is MSU’s.
-Our innovative curriculum offers hands-on opportunities for students to learn both theoretical and practical applications – from anticipating and defending against viruses to disarming malware and derailing takeovers.
+Emerging technology and ever-increasing use of network technology have increased the nation’s vulnerability to cyberattacks.
+One of the nation’s best cybersecurity programs is MSU’s.
+Our innovative research programs offer hands-on opportunities for students to learn both theoretical and practical applications of all aspects of cybersecurity, from reverse engineering and defending against viruses to disarming malware and blunting penetrations.

 Components from the departments of computer science and engineering, electrical and computer engineering, and management and information systems contribute to the cutting-edge curriculum.
-The program leverages three information-technology research operations—MSU’s Center for Computer Security Research, National Forensics Training Center and Critical Infrastructure Protection Center.
-These facilities help provide real-world and hypothetical studies of the latest issues facing cybersecurity professionals.
+The academic program leverages MSU’s Center for Cyber Innovation, where a multi-million-dollar research program offers hands-on research experiences for graduate and undergraduate cybersecurity students.

 Part of the High Performance Computing Collaboratory at MSU, CCI’s primary focus is to research, prototype and deliver cutting-edge cyber solutions that support global national security, homeland security and peacekeeping operations.
 This research greatly benefits from MSU’s world-class high performance computing assets, including Orion, U.S. academia’s fifth fastest supercomputer.

 Working in close collaboration with the National Security Agency, CCI is providing commercial cyber certification training across the Department of Defense.
 CCI also administers significant student scholarship programs from the National Science Foundation and the National Security Agency.
 In fact, MSU’s National Science Foundation CyberCorps scholarship program is the 4th largest in the country.